gedeck/mistat-code-solutions/ModernStatistics/README.md

 # Installation instructions
 Instructions on installing Python and required packages are <a href="../doc/installPython">here</a>.

-These Python packages are used in the code:
+These Python packages are used in the code examples of Modern Statistics:
+- mistat
 - numpy
 - scipy
 - scikit-learn